Geranium is an enchantment in the garden and on the deck all summer long.

 Also remember to water regularly, especially if it is set in full sun, because geranium requires a lot of water.

-Winterizing: keeping the geranium safe in winter
+Winterizing: keep geranium safe in winter

 Leaving it outdoors in its pot, garden box or in the ground over winter will certainly not lead it to grow back in the following spring, unless it never freezes in your area.